vaishali-vcs/FSE_Paper_Replication_Package/README.md

 2. Install Python 3.9, Pandas, and Tensorflow.
 3. PIP Install openai using the below command  <br />
    *pip install openai*
+   *pip install streamlit*
 5. Clone this project.
 6. Procure an OPENAI API Key.
-7. Paste the key in API_Key.txt file without any double/single quotes.
+7. Paste the key in the .toml file in Streamlit installation folder without any double/single quotes.
-8. Run the script - GPT4_goalmodel_generation.py
+8. Run the script - chatbot_api.py to generate a goal model
+9. Run the script - evaluator_report_generator.py to evaluate an output

 ## How to tweak this project for your own uses?
 Since this is a boilerplate version of the project, it has been tested only on User Stories as the input.
 I'd encourage you to clone and rename this project to test it on other forms of requirements.